NFL chooses 11 players for international pathway program

 “I reached out to Dak soon after that (incident).
 Haven’t been in touch much since –- obviously we’re both pretty busy human beings at this time of the year –- but I wish him the best of luck and I’m sure he’s having a great recovery from what I’ve heard and what I’ve seen.”

-AP Pro Football Writers Barry Wilner and Dave Campbell and Sports Writers Tom Canavan and Noah Trister contributed.
+AP Pro Football Writers Barry Wilner, Arnie Stapleton and Dave Campbell and Sports Writers Tom Canavan and Noah Trister contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL